FREQUENTLY ASKED QUESTIONS

 Q: What is the show about?

-A: An American Musical is a contemporary, full-length musical set in a small New England diner on Election Day.
+A: An American Musical is a contemporary, full-length musical for ten singer-actors set in a small New England diner on Election Day.
 Through the intersecting lives of ordinary people the show explores fear, hope, responsibility, and belonging during a moment of civic uncertainty.
 At its core, the show asks a single, urgent question:

 What does it mean to be an American?